 As such, when seeing a vape juice advertised for £1, the main difference in quality will be down to the flavourings used.
 Whilst these £1 juices may have passed compliance tests, the quality of the flavourings is likely to be substantially inferior to more premium brands.
 This can result in a number of complications.

 The first is that these vape juices are more likely to impact your coil life resulting in higher costs for you in the long run due to the low quality flavourings used to achieve a low price.
 Secondly, the flavours available will be limited to very simple singular and boring recipes.
 Where a brand advertises £1 e-liquid and the flavour is only “apple” for instance, it would cost twice the amount to create a “watermelon and apple” flavour due to the doubling of flavouring costs.

 Finally, it is also extremely likely that e-liquids that have been marketed as £1 have flavourings that have been sourced from foreign territories where regulatory requirements to manufacture those flavourings are significantly lower than that of the United Kingdom or Europe.
 This can result in some unwanted ingredients in the flavourings for which the effects may be currently unknown when compares to the strict regulation in the UK and Europe.

-Whether you are seeking more affordable e-liquid or premium brands that have taken the time to source rare flavourings concentrates, with over 3,500+ flavours on offer, IndeJuice is able to cater for all vapers.
+Whether you are seeking more affordable e-liquid or premium e-juices that have taken the time to source rare flavourings concentrates, with over 7,000 flavours, IndeJuice is able to cater for all vapers.
 The best place to find current deals from reputable vape juice brands is on our vape juice deals page.